Fall Dryland Training is a terrific way to kick off your fall fitness program AND prepare your mind and body for

 - NO REFUNDS if the course is run, including for illness/COVID

-Equipment: Bring old ski poles or walking/hiking poles, preferably ski walking length (about 10 cm shorter than your regular classic length), and a yoga mat.
-Wear appropriate footwear and clothing for the weather (even rain!)
+Equipment: Bring old ski poles or walking/hiking poles, preferably ski walking length (about 10 cm shorter than your regular classic length), and a yoga mat or towel.
+Wear appropriate footwear and clothing for the weather (even rain!).
+For Wednesday events, a headlamp or flashlight.

 Roy Merritt.
-Roy is a CANSI Level 3 instructor, with over four decades of experience.
-He’s been a long-time Birkie instructor as well as an Edmonton Nordic Ski Club coach, instructor and wax tech.
+Roy is a CANSI Level 3 instructor, he is in his 50th year of teaching skiing.
+He’s is a long-time Birkie instructor as well as a former Edmonton Nordic Ski Club coach, instructor and wax tech.
 He’s skied the Birkie many times as well as numerous other loppets and Alberta Cups.
 He will be assisting with the Dryland Training this year.

 CANSI = Canadian Association of Nordic Ski Instructors